-As discussed, modelled climate change outputs, using the February 2016 allowances, are not available at the time of writing for this Level 1 SFRA.
-However, any Level 2 assessment, following on from this Level 1, could involve the modelling of appropriate climate change events, where fully functioning EA hydraulic models are available.
+As discussed, modelled climate change outputs, using the EA's latest allowances, are not available at the time of writing for this Level 1 SFRA.
+However, any Level 2 assessment, following on from this Level 1, should fully model appropriate climate change allowances where fully functioning EA hydraulic models are available.
+Until this is done by Wirral Council, the onus is on the applicant to undertake this to support any planning application where required.

-6.13 Sustainable Drainage Systems (SuDS)
+6.9 Sustainable Drainage Systems (SuDS)